fpereiro/actools/readme.md

 ## Security

 If you find a security vulnerability, please disclose it to us as soon as possible (`info AT altocode.nl`).
 We'll work on it with the utmost priority.

+## Internals (rough draft)

+After bootstrap, all manual ssh logins to server are registered; idea is to make them asymptote to 0.
+Also info accesses that are not typical are also logged.
+Logs might be public too, though they might have to be expurgated of some info.

+Nomadic infrastructure: servers run for n weeks, then are rotated (emptied, resetted, reinstalled and back in the mix).

+Services run independently, but require each other.

+Requirements:
+- ac;id: none
+- ac;db: ac;id
+- ac;file: ac;id and ac;db
+- ac;log: ac;id, ac;db and ac;file
+- ac;stat: ac;id and ac;db
+- ac;ping: ac;id and ac;db; interacts with all services through hooks
+- ac;queue: ac;id and ac;db

 ## License